larq/docs/docs/compute-engine/build_arm.md

 ## Building LCE with Make

-To build LCE with Make, first clone the Larq Compute Engine repo and make sure the tensorflow submodule is loaded (this only has to be done once):
+To build LCE with Make, first clone the Larq Compute Engine repository and make sure the tensorflow submodule is loaded:

 ```bash
 git submodule update --init